zelton02/LearningGit/README.md

 Roger!
 Hahahaha do you need help to conquer earth ma

-Yes, i need some human help to do it.
+Yes, i need some human help to do it

+😳😳